neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 **Why two separate scripts?**
 Script 16 uses the distance table from scripts 01–04 to identify translocated genes, and is designed as a quick visualisation companion to that pipeline.
+It also exports full gene lists for GO enrichment.
 Script 17 identifies genes directly from genomic coordinates and runs statistical tests, making it more suitable for reporting specific translocation results.
 Keeping them separate avoids each script becoming too complex.

+**Why export both top-N and all-genes tables in script 16?**
+The top-N tables (top_n_table = 20 by default) are convenient for quick inspection and match the genes labelled on the plot.
+The all-genes tables contain every significant DE translocated gene with no cap, which is required for GO enrichment analysis (script 18) — GO enrichment needs a sufficiently large gene list to detect statistically significant overrepresentation after multiple testing correction.
+Using only 20 genes per list is typically too few.

 **Why show all genes in grey rather than only translocated genes?**
 The full genome-wide distribution in the background provides essential